 Bluetooth | Yes | Yes |

-As you can see, there are really only a few areas where the EOS RP beats the EOS R: size, weight, and price.
-The other differences in the RP’s favor are small, such as the unlimited buffer (largely a factor of the lukewarm 5 FPS max frame rate) and a slightly better 4K video crop factor of 1.6× rather than 1.74×.
+As you can see, there are really only a few areas where the EOS RP beats the EOS R: mostly just size, weight, and price.
+The other differences in the RP’s favor are small, such as a slightly better 4K video crop factor of 1.6× rather than 1.74×.
+Although, I do like that the EOS RP has a focus bracketing mode for focus stacking.

 At the same time, many of the differences between these two cameras are quite minor.
-4779 versus 5655 autofocus points?
+A 3.0″ vs 3.2″ LCD?
 Not a big deal.
-0.7× versus 0.71× magnification viewfinder?
-Also doesn’t matter.
-Even the difference in sensor resolution is hardly a major point in the EOS R’s favor, since 26.2 megapixels and 30.4 megapixels are practically indistinguishable in practice (though other sensor characteristics, such as low light performance and dynamic range, could matter quite a bit).
+1/200 flash sync speed vs 1/180?
+Neither is great, but they’re too similar to really matter.
+Even the difference in sensor resolution is hardly a major point in the EOS R’s favor, since 26.2 megapixels and 30.4 megapixels are almost indistinguishable in practice.

 - HDMI Output: If you shoot HDMI video, the fact that the EOS R has 10-bit color and C-log is a clear step up from the RP’s 8-bit color without C-log.
 This doesn’t apply to all photographers, or even most of them – but plenty of people will end up buying the RP for video and Youtube purposes, at which point these differences can matter.